grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

-    The robot processing this message is stupid, and didn't understand your response.
+    The robot processing this message didn't understand your response.
 Please answer yes or no, or phone [clinic number] for help

 ### VideoInvite